folio-org/folio-org.github.io/guides/run-local-folio.md

 Okapi's [doc/okapi-examples.sh](https://github.com/folio-org/okapi/blob/master/doc/okapi-examples.sh) script and Guide;
 the [mod-notes](https://github.com/folio-org/mod-notes) run.sh script;
 the [mod-inventory running](https://github.com/folio-org/mod-inventory#running) scripts;
-the script provided in [Lesson-06 Interact with a FOLIO stable VM](/tutorials/curriculum/06-vm-stable/);
+the scripts provided in [Tutorials : Using a FOLIO virtual machine](/tutorials/folio-vm/);
 the [folio-ansible](https://github.com/folio-org/folio-ansible/) roles and tasks;
 the [folio-test-env](https://github.com/folio-org/folio-test-env).
 Although these other documents are intended for a production installation, they do have useful parts which assist with running a local system: